+СРА PERT

-CPA PERT It is a deterministic approach It is a probabilistic technique which allows us to find the probability that the entire project will finish at a given date.
-Uses two-time estimates - normal time and crash time.
-Uses three-time estimate - optimistic time, most likely time and pessimistic time.
+It is a deterministic approach It is a probabilistic

+technique which

+allows us to find the

+probability that the

+entire project will

+finish at a given date.

+Uses two-time estimates - Uses three-time

+normal time and crash time. estimate - optimistic

+time, most likely time

+and pessimistic time.